 Overthinking Could Suffocate Your Drawing Practice

-I know we’ve been trained to believe our gray matter is our greatest asset: that our high caliber brain will lead to fame, fortune and the success we aim to achieve.
-Or at the very least, we will continue to stay alive, get along with our coworkers, and remember to turn off the coffee machine before it starts smoking, right?
+I know we’ve been trained to believe our gray matter is our greatest asset.
+That our high caliber brain will lead to fame, fortune, and the success we aim to achieve.
+Or at the very least, we will continue to stay alive.
+We’ll also get along with our coworkers and remember to turn off the coffee machine before it starts smoking, right?
 We let that noodle grind through problem after problem, day and night, being a slave to our analysis of each potentially prickly new situation life throws our way.
 But overthinking could be suffocating your drawing practice.

-But when it comes to your drawing practice, Nike had it right when they said “Just Do It”.
-It applies to fine art as well as sports because both practices are about developing motor skills and muscle memory, not just imagining something in your head.
-When drawing, thinking harder about how to do it will definitely make your process take longer, but it won’t necessarily make it look better.
+When it comes to your drawing practice, Nike had it right when they said “Just Do It”.
+It applies to fine art as well as sports.
+Both practices are about developing motor skills and muscle memory, not just imagining something in your head.
+When drawing, thinking harder about how to do it will definitely make your process take longer.
+But it won’t necessarily make it look better!
 There are complex reasons for this that neuroscientists could explain better than I could… I’m going to attempt to connect a few of these dots for you in an effort to convince you to quiet your thoughts and get your hands and eyes engaged if you want to improve your drawings.

 Seeing Occurs in Your Brain